Crystal Lake, Illinois: Neighborhoods

 To the southwest of downtown Crystal Lake is the sprawling Four Colonies neighborhood, which covers nearly 2.5 sqmi.
 Students from Four Colonies attend both Central and South High School.
 South of Four Colonies is The Villages neighborhood, which is named for its major thoroughfare, Village Road.
-An important feature of The Villages is Indian Prairie Elementary School, which is built on a large and steep series of hills that is a favorite sledding location during the snowy months.
+An important feature of The Villages is Indian Prairie Elementary School, which sits on a large, steep series of hills that is a favorite sledding spot during the snowy months.
 The residents attend South High School.
 A neighborhood Northeast of Four Colonies is Wedgewood.
-Wedgewood includes five ponds, and a forest that backs up to Huntley Road, with a paved walking path.
-Wedgewood has five brick entrance signs saying "Wedgewood", and 3 prominent entrances; the front entrance on Huntley Road's intersection with Lakeview Drive, the back entrance on Huntley Road's intersection with Boneset Drive, and the side entrance on Country Club Road.
-Wedgewood consists of single family homes and multi-family dwellings such as townhouses.
-Wedgewood Drive circles the whole neighborhood, and is a 1 1/2-mile circle.
+Wedgewood includes five ponds, a forest that backs up to Huntley Road, and a paved walking path.
+Wedgewood has five brick entrance signs reading "Wedgewood" and 3 prominent entrances: the front entrance at the intersection of Huntley Road and Lakeview Drive, the back entrance at the intersection of Huntley Road and Boneset Drive, and the side entrance on Country Club Road.
+Wedgewood consists of single-family homes and multi-family dwellings such as townhouses.
+Wedgewood Drive circles the entire neighborhood and is a 1 1/2-mile loop.

 Other neighborhoods in Crystal Lake ring the town's namesake lake, and are called West End, North Shore, and the Vista.
-These neighborhoods consist of many older homes built on the lake shore, and vary greatly in size and style.
-Effectively a neighborhood and occupying the entire south shore of the lake is the independent Village of Lakewood, historically a restricted community connected strongly to the Crystal Lake Country Club alongside it.
+These neighborhoods consist of many older homes built on the lake shore, and vary significantly in size and style.
+Effectively, a neighborhood occupying the entire south coast of the lake is the independent Village of Lakewood, historically a restricted community closely connected to the Crystal Lake Country Club on its shores.